Pasta with Ham and Peas

 THURSDAY

-Breakfast Breakfast sandwich, orange juice
+Breakfast breakfast sandwich, orange

 FRIDAY

-Breakfast cereal hot or cold, orange juice
+Breakfast granola hot or cold, orange or clementine

-Lunch PB&J sandwich fresh or canned fruit
+Lunch cheese sandwich fruit

 SATURDAY